Monday, April 20, 2026

 Honey Bee

-That there was no other like me...
+That there was no other like her...

 The best driver and the most confident presenter..

-And we danced slowly for nothing...
+And they danced slowly for nothing...

 But he could not be..